oberhamsi/ringo-webtutorial/mds/skins_subskins.md

 Skins and Subskins
 ------
-Since we the "posts" array in our context, we could just put `<% posts %>` in the skin and it would output:
+Since we put the 'posts' array in our context, we could just put `<% posts %>` in the skin and it would output:

     // rendered skin output of <% posts %>
     [Post: Second Post (simon, 11.05.2010)], [Post: Introductory Post (simon, 11.05.2010)]

-.. the same string representation we get when issuing `posts` on the shell.
+.. the same string representation we would get with `print(posts)` on the shell.
 But what we really want to do, is loop over each post in that array and render a piece of html.
 That is as simple as it sounds:

     // in a skin
     <% for post in <% posts %> render 'postOverview' %>